 - If the piece put in the pocket was removed from its owner's first through seventh ranks, it remains the same value class, but may may optionally mutate into a different piece of that class.
 This must be done immediately upon putting the piece into the pocket.

-- If the player has a piece in his pocket, he may drop that piece on any empty square as his move, except he may not drop the piece on the eight rank.
+- If the player has a piece in his pocket, he may drop that piece on any empty square as his move, except he may not drop the piece on the eighth rank.